-Ann Carpenter is director of policy and analytics, managing the applied research and policy efforts of the community and economic development (CED) group.
+Ann Carpenter is an assistant vice president managing the applied research and policy efforts of the community and economic development (CED) group.
 Her recent work includes studies on land contracts, heirs' property, and strategies to increase the production of mixed-income housing.
 Prior to joining the Atlanta Fed, Carpenter was a senior research associate at the Georgia Tech Research Institute (GTRI).
 There, she specialized in the areas of community resilience, emergency management planning, and sustainability.
 Her work has been published by the Brookings Institution and in several scholarly journals.
 She recently served as a reviewer for the National Academies of Sciences, Engineering, and Medicine.
 Carpenter earned a bachelor's degree in architecture from the University of Michigan and master's and doctorate degrees in city and regional planning from Georgia Tech.
 She is a member of the American Institute of Certified Planners (AICP) and a member of the Urban Land Institute (ULI) of Atlanta's Center for Leadership Class of 2017.
 She serves on the board of directors of Atlanta Neighborhood Development Partnership Inc. (ANDP) and on the advisory board of ULI Atlanta.

 Atlanta Fed Community and Economic Development Discussion Papers

 Social Ties, Space, and Resilience: Literature Review of Community Resilience to Disasters and Constituent Social and Built Environment Factors